 The jeans I’m wearing with this are from Mott and Bow.
 I talked about how much I love the style and fit of these jeans in a recent Mott and Bow review that you must check out.
 They are one of my top 3 favorite jeans.

-Moving on, let me show you a beautiful lilac sweater I adore from Ted Baker.
-Now some may call this pink, some may call this Lavender, but it is actually Lilac.
+Moving on, let me show you a beautiful lilac sweater I adore. ( similar here) Now some may call this pink, some may call this Lavender, but it is actually Lilac.
 What is the difference between Lavender and Lilac?
 They are both light purples.
 Lavender is light purple with a blueish tinge, and Lilac is light purple with a pink twinge.
-This is why this Ted Baker sweater looks purply-pink! (p.s.
-It’s on sale!)
+This is why this sweater looks purply pink!

 The only thing about these jeans is they are very long!
 I’m 5’7″ with long legs, and I have to wear heels with these, or else they drag on the floor big-time.
 Of course, you can’t hem them with that raw edge, so I save these as more of my going-out jeans instead of my everyday pair.

-There’s my crossbody wallet again.
+There’s my Chloe Hana Wallet on a chain, again.
 You can also carry it like a clutch—what a great color when wearing a bright-colored top.
 You wouldn’t want a bright purse with a lilac sweater or purse.
 I mean, you could.
 It would look super artsy, but for an elegant look, keep your bag neutral but not boring and let the lilac color of the sweater be the focal point.

 Are you ready to put a little lavender or lilac in your life this fall?
 How do you feel about wearing this spring/summer color this time of year, and what would you wear it with?
 I’d love to know.

 shop the look

 More Lilac and Lavender Sweaters